aurelio-labs/aiversity/README.md

-# AIversity: The Adaptive Learning Ecosystem
+# AIversity and ARCANE: Advanced Adaptive Learning Ecosystem

-## Project Description
+## Project Overview
+This project encompasses two major components:

+1. **ARCANE (Advanced Reasoning Cognitive Architecture for Networked Entities)**: A sophisticated cognitive architecture framework designed to support advanced AI systems.

+2. **AIversity**: An innovative multi-agent AI tutoring system built on the ARCANE framework.

+Both ARCANE and AIversity are being developed as part of an MSc program, with the goal of revolutionizing personalized education through cutting-edge AI techniques.

+## ARCANE Framework
+ARCANE is a comprehensive cognitive architecture that provides a robust foundation for creating intelligent, networked entities.
+Key features of ARCANE include:

+- Multi-agent system support
+- Advanced reasoning capabilities
+- Flexible communication protocols
+- Integration of large language models
+- HERNS (Hierarchical Episodic Retrieval and Narrative Storage) memory system

+ARCANE is designed to be a versatile framework that can be applied to various AI applications beyond educational systems.

+## AIversity: Adaptive Learning Ecosystem
-AIversity is an innovative multi-agent AI tutoring system that aims to revolutionize the way students learn and acquire knowledge.
-The system adapts to the individual learner's journey, providing a personalized and engaging educational experience.
-By leveraging advanced AI techniques and a collaborative multi-agent architecture, AIversity creates a dynamic and interactive learning environment that evolves with the student's progress.
+Built on the ARCANE framework, AIversity aims to create a dynamic and interactive learning environment that evolves with each student's journey.

-Key features of AIversity include:
+### Key Features
-- Personalized assessment of learning objectives and current knowledge level.
+- Personalized assessment and adaptive content delivery
-- Dynamic generation of tailored syllabi and curricula
+- Dynamic syllabus and curriculum generation
-- Adaptive adjustment of content difficulty and depth based on learner's performance
+- Multi-modal learning experiences
+- Collaborative multi-agent architecture for diverse expertise
+- Advanced memory management through HERNS
-- Continuous refinement of teaching methods and materials
+- Continuous refinement of teaching methods
-- Emulation of a personal university experience with comprehensive educational support
-- Multi-modal content delivery optimized for engagement and knowledge retention

-## Architecture
+## Architecture Components
-AIversity employs a multi-agent architecture, where specialized agents work together to deliver a seamless and effective learning experience.
-The system consists of the following key components:
+Both ARCANE and AIversity share key architectural components:

 ### Triage Agent
-The Triage Agent serves as the main interface between the student and the AI tutoring system.
-It handles user requests, monitors the entire system, and coordinates the activities of other agents.
-The Triage Agent is responsible for maintaining a consistent and personalized interaction with the student.
+Serves as the main interface, handling requests and coordinating activities.

 ### Planning Agent
-The Planning Agent oversees the negotiation and planning process among agents for complex tasks.
-It ensures consistency, facilitates proper information exchange, and monitors the progress and status of assigned tasks.
-The Planning Agent plays a crucial role in coordinating the collaborative efforts of multiple agents.
+Oversees task planning and agent collaboration.

 ### Vision Agent
-The Vision Agent is dedicated to processing and analyzing visual documents such as images, PDFs, and scanned materials.
-It employs OCR techniques to extract text from images and performs further analysis to answer specific questions or provide relevant insights related to the visual content.
+Processes and analyzes visual content.

 ### Specialized Agents
-AIversity incorporates a wide range of specialized agents, each with specific roles and capabilities, through the ability to spin up generalized agent descriptions.
-These agents are dynamically spawned based on the requirements of a particular task or project.
-Examples of specialized agents include:
-- Subject Matter Experts
-- Question Generators
-- Content Creators
-- Evaluators and Assessors
-- Feedback Providers
+Dynamically spawned agents with specific roles (e.g., Subject Matter Experts, Content Creators).

+### HERNS (Hierarchical Episodic Retrieval and Narrative Storage)
+Advanced memory system enabling efficient storage, retrieval, and narrative construction.

 ## Inter-Agent Communication and Collaboration
-Effective communication and collaboration among agents are vital to the success of AIversity.
-The system employs a messaging service that allows agents to communicate asynchronously, preventing blocking when agents are busy with other tasks.
-Agents have access to shared workspaces and can dynamically spawn new workspaces as needed for specific projects or subjects.

-To ensure seamless coordination and synchronization, AIversity implements the following techniques:
-- State-of-Mind: Agents dynamically alter their system prompt context based on the specific interaction or task at hand.
-This allows for focused and relevant conversations while maintaining a summary of all states of mind.
-- Collision Resolution: When an agent is busy and receives a message, a weaker but faster LLM is used to handle the request and determine its urgency.
-This ensures that the system remains responsive and can prioritize critical tasks.
-- Progress Monitoring: The Planning Agent monitors the progress and status of assigned tasks, providing transparency and enabling effective coordination among agents.
+The system employs sophisticated techniques for agent interaction, including:
+- Asynchronous messaging
+- Shared and dynamic workspaces
+- State-of-Mind context adaptation
+- Collision resolution for busy agents
+- Progress monitoring
+- HERNS-powered memory management

+## Project Status
+Both ARCANE and AIversity are currently under active development as part of an MSc program.
+This is an individual project, showcasing the integration of advanced AI concepts into a practical, educational application.

 ## Contributing
-As an individual project for an MSc program, AIversity is currently a solo endeavor.
-However, contributions and collaborations may be considered in the future as the project evolves.
+As this is an individual academic project, external contributions are not being accepted at this time.
+However, feedback and discussions are welcome.

 ## License
-AIversity is released under the MIT License.
+This project is released under the MIT License.

 ## Contact Information
-For any inquiries or further information about AIversity, please contact:
+For inquiries or further information about ARCANE and AIversity, please contact:
 - Name: Robert Maye
 - Email: robert@aurelio.ai
 - GitHub: https://github.com/RobMaye